yammer/tenacity/README.md

 ExceptionLoggingCommandHook
 ===========================

-If you don't handle logging exceptions explicatly within each `TenacityCommand`, you can easily miss problems or at-least find them very hard to debug.
+If you don't handle logging exceptions explicitly within each `TenacityCommand`, you can easily miss problems or at-least find them very hard to debug.
 Instead you can add the `ExceptionLoggingCommandHook` to the `TenacityBundle` and register `ExceptionLogger`s to handle the logging of different kinds of Exceptions.
 The `ExecutionLoggingCommandHook` acts as a `HystrixCommandExecutionHook` and intercepts all Exceptions that occur during the `run()` method of your `TenacityCommand`s.
 By sequencing `ExceptionLogger`s from most specific to most general, the `ExceptionLoggingCommandHook` will be able to find the best `ExceptionLogger` for the type of Exception.